olewsaa/Yacht-computer/README.md

 PCF8574 is a digital input output chip.
 Used to measure water in tanks.

-MCP3008 is a 10 bit Analog to Digital Converter.
+MCP3008 is a 10 bit Analog to Digital Converter (ADC).
 Has many uses like voltage and current.

+ADS1115 is a 16 bit ADC, a high precision ADC for usage where more than 10 bit is needed.

+DS18B20 is a one wire temperature device, a nce device for monitoring temperatures.